 Background

 Childhood obesity is a multifactorial disorder, with a complex association of biological, behavioral, and environmental variables.
 It has grown significantly in the United States over the last 40 years due to changes in dietary choices, a decline in physical activities, screen time, and wider social determinants of health encompassing food insecurity, poverty, and restricted availability of safe recreational areas (Contreras et al., 2021; Forster et al., 2023).
 Rural populations are especially underprivileged (with less access to healthy food choices, fewer recreational opportunities, and greater socio-economic vulnerability) (Crouch et al., 2023; Foster et al., 2020).
-Studies based on NSCH data have observed a steadily higher risk of rural children being overweight or obese than children in urban areas, despite demographic factors such as race/ethnicity and household income (Crouch et al., 2023).
+Studies based on NSCH data have observed a steadily higher risk of rural children being overweight or obese than children in urban areas, irrespective of demographic factors such as race/ethnicity and household income (Crouch et al., 2023).

 Childhood obesity has a significant mental health burden that is multidimensional in nature.
 Obese children are at a higher risk of anxiety, depression, low self-esteem, social isolation, and peer victimization, which worsen their weight-related behaviors and introduce a vicious cycle of physical and psychological suffering (Beltran-Garrayo et al., 2023; Galler et al., 2024; Kokka et al., 2023).
 As Beltran-Garrayo et al. (2023) showed, obese youths displayed much greater scores of anxiety mediated by low body esteem and high levels of teasing, indicating that psychosocial mechanisms of excessive weight and mental health morbidity interrelationship exist.
 These dynamics were further explained in a longitudinal study by Beltran-Garrayo et al. (2024), which revealed that the relationship between childhood obesity and depressive symptoms in adolescents was mediated by body esteem and that even after adjusting for gender, the relationship is still strong.

 Psychiatric comorbidity of obesity in pediatric patients cuts across several diagnostic categories.
 A large clinical cohort study of children, adolescents, and young adults with obesity and comorbid mental health disorders, Galler et al. (2024) discovered that anxiety disorders were one of the most widespread psychiatric comorbidities in the population.
-Adolescents with comorbid mental health also exhibited worse treatment outcomes of lifestyle-based weight management interventions; in this case, psychiatric burden is a direct cause of intervention efficacy.
+Adolescents with comorbid mental health also exhibited worse treatment outcomes of lifestyle-based weight management interventions; in this case, psychiatric burden is directly associated with intervention efficacy.
 Population-level systematic reviews support these clinical findings.
 Kokka et al. (2023) collected evidence on 14 cross-sectional studies to conclude that 9 studies reported statistically significant relations between psychiatric disorders and obesity, and the strongest associations were found with affective disorders (depression, meaningful, but weak) and the strongest, although weak, support for the presence of anxiety.

 The cross-cultural consistency of these associations has also been confirmed by epidemiological research.
-According to the systematic review of childhood obesity and mental health outcomes performed by Ranjani et al. (2021), the evidence of the connection between obesity and mental disorders, namely anxiety and depression, occurs repeatedly in the diversity of different cultural backgrounds, which confirms the validity of these relationships in not only particular nation-specific but also universal settings.
+A systematic review of childhood obesity and mental health outcomes by Ranjani et al. (2021) found that theconnection between obesity and mental disorders, namely anxiety and depression, occurs repeatedly in the diversity of different cultural backgrounds, which confirms the validity of these relationships in not only particular nation-specific but also universal settings.
 A recent cross-sectional study conducted in Europe by Papadimitriou et al. (2025) demonstrated strong evidence (nearly twice as many depressive and anxiety symptoms) of overweight and obese children aged 6-9 years compared to normal-weight children, and that the strength of those associations varied according to gender and urban versus rural dwellers.
 The gender and urbanicity effects of moderation observed in the European sample indicate that this can be applied to the U.S. pediatric population, but this has not been rigorously assessed using nationally representative U.S. data.